nyu-mll/jiant/README.md

 ## Quick-Start on GCP

+For the JSALT workshop, we used Google Compute Engine as our main compute platform.
 If you're using Google Compute Engine, the project instance images (`cpu-workstation-template*` and `gpu-worker-template-*`) already have all the required packages installed, plus the GLUE data and pre-trained embeddings downloaded to `/usr/share/jsalt`.
 Clone this repo to your home directory, then test with:

 ```sh
 python main.py --config_file config/demo.conf